gusclatest/teleport/rfd/0192-oci-join.md

 Add an entry to the test plan to verify that the Oracle join method works as described in the docs, just like the other join methods.

+### Future work

+Cluster admins with many Oracle Cloud compartments may wish to specify the allowed compartments to join from by their tags, rather than having to specify each by name/OCID.
+The `oracle` section of the provision token spec could be expended with the `compartment_tags` field to allow filtering by defined and/or freeform tags.
+Since Teleport would already fetch the compartment from the Oracle API, no extra permissions would be required.

 ## Appendix A: Sample JWT claims